Fun And Easy Southern-Style Halloween Charcuterie Board Ideas

 - 1 cup milk chocolate melted

-- ¼ cup white chocolate melted & drizzled
+- ¼ cup white chocolate melted to drizzle

 Instructions

-- Start assembling your Halloween charcuterie board by adding the cheese cubes and half of the blackberries to skewers.
+- Start assembling your Halloween charcuterie board by adding cheese cubes and half of the blackberries onto skewers.

-- Carve the apples into mouth shapes with candy eyes, pine nut teeth, peanut butter filling, and strawberry slices for tongues.
-(Use a dab of peanut butter to secure the eyes in place.)
+- Carve the apples into mouth shapes and add candy eyes, pine nut teeth, peanut butter filling, and strawberry slices for tongues.
+Use a dab of peanut butter to secure the eyes in place.

-- Slice the bananas to make ghosts with melted milk chocolate dots for faces.
+- Slice the bananas in half to create ghosts and use melted milk chocolate to add dots for their faces.

-- Cut the celery into logs and spread peanut butter topped with candy eyes.
+- Cut the celery into logs and spread peanut butter on top, adding candy eyes for spooky fun decoration.

-- Add melted milk chocolate to a festive or colorful bowl.
+- Melt some milk chocolate and pour it into a festive or colorful bowl.

-- Drizzle melted white chocolate onto the remaining blackberries.
+- Drizzle melted white chocolate over the remaining blackberries.

-- Sprinkle the candy corn and gummy bats in between.
+- Sprinkle candy corn and gummy bats to fill in between the different items on the board.

-- Optionally, fill any remaining space on the board with crackers or meats.
+- Optionally, fill any remaining space on the board with crackers or rolled deli meats, then serve and enjoy!

 Video